 While some people confuse user interface design and user experience design, these are actually two distinct disciplines.
 They’re certainly related to each other, and doing one without the other will result in a poor overall design that frustrates users at multiple levels.
 Especially within the tech world, though, each remains a distinct discipline.
 Here’s a look at UI vs UX design and how they relate to each other.

 UI Developers Focus on User Interface Design

 “UI” when used in the field of design is short for “user interface,” and this refers to the various components that a website or app user actually interacts with.
 Everything from text and images to buttons and input forms fall under this umbrella.
 Background images, animations, sounds and anything else that’s a visual or interactive element is included.

 Within the UI design field, however, developers are specifically focused on the aesthetics of these components.
 The UI developer’s job is to make sure all of these items look good.
-Thus, UI developers spend a lot of time selecting colors, picking fonts, arranging layouts and on similar tasks.
+Thus, UI developers spend a lot of time selecting colours, picking fonts, arranging layouts and on similar tasks.